 The restoration of the CKM is a top priority for the LMPT, which has invested in several management efforts previously discussed in Table 6.
 Despite these restoration attempts, measurable improvements have been limited to the expansion of aquatic vegetation in carp exclosures and at the northern edge of the wetland’s periphery.

-With support of the LMPT, the GLA formed an advisory team to complete a diagnostic and feasibility proposal as ongoing restoration activities continue.,s— Background Loading: Legacy Phosphorus
+With support of the LMPT, the GLA formed an advisory team to complete a diagnostic and feasibility proposal as ongoing restoration activities continue.
+The recommendation of that advisory team, approved by the WDNR in March 2019, is to install a pilot project consisting of isolated bays of turbidity curtain.
+The protected bays will be inoculated with native propagules.
+The LMPT will utilize the principles of adaptive management to move the location of the turbidity curtain, expand the current isolated bays if/when wetland restoration is a success, and adjust the strategy as needed to support the restoration of the CKM.

+Additionally, the CKM system would benefit from an intensive focus and study of upstream phosphorus contributions, BMP implementation, shoreline restoration of streams and intermittent streams, along with the feasibility of using technological intervention to intercept and/or treat soluble phosphorus as an interim solution pending completion of BMP implementation.
+The exact technological intervention tool and its location (whether out the outlet of the CKM, within the CKM, and/or upstream in the watershed) is not yet determined.
+A feasibility study assessing this type of strategy would be worthwhile.

+The LMPT supports the use of new and existing technology to capture and treat phosphorus—both in the CKM system and other stream, wetland, retention pond, and lake systems throughout the watershed to test pilot projects.

+Background Loading: Legacy Phosphorus

 “For decades, phosphorus has accumulated in Wisconsin soils,” begins a news report on a recent UW-Madison study in the Yahara watershed to understand legacy phosphorus.
 “Though farmers have taken steps to reduce the quantity of the agricultural nutrient applied to and running off their fields, a ‘legacy’ of abundant soil phosphorus has a large, direct and long-lasting impact on water quality” [89].